himbeles/sensitivities/README.md

 # sensitivities

+(L. Riegger, 2025)

-Methods for linear and stochastic sensitivities analysis and uncertainty propagation.
+Methods for linear and stochastic sensitivities analysis and uncertainty propagation, following the BIPM GUM (JCGM 102:2011).

 ## Install